 Awarded to the Sciencenter, Ithaca, New York, for its Sustainability Initiative, which made several positive impacts on the center’s operations.
-In addition to converting to 100% sustainable wind power, composting food waste, and installing environmentally-friendly restroom hand driers, Sciencenter also contributed to a wide range of community-building efforts: from increasing the accessibility of the center’s exhibits and programs to all socioeconomic groups to creating a new salary-health-retirement package for sustaining science center staff.
+In addition to converting to 100% sustainable wind power, composting food waste, and installing environmentally-friendly restroom hand driers, Sciencenter also contributed to a wide range of community-building efforts, including increasing the accessibility of the center’s exhibits and programs to all socioeconomic groups and creating a new salary-health-retirement package for sustaining science center staff.

 Leading Edge Award for Visitor Experience (small institution)

 The Bakken Museum, Minneapolis, Minnesota, won an “Edgie” for its Science Assets-Based School Partnership Program.
 The program supports elementary students and their teachers by bolstering science assets—defined by the museum as the attitudes, skills, and knowledge that form the foundation for continued achievement in science.
 The Bakken staff use an inquiry-based approach to expand students’ scientific reasoning skills; at the same time, the museum provides professional development to teachers, building their confidence to answer questions about science.
 A partnership between the museum and the Minneapolis Public Schools, the program is expanding to serve 2,700 fourth graders and their teachers.